H8er/Interval_cuda_2/README.md

 File list:
 1.cu - main file to compile
-"calc" and "full" - bash scripts to simplify compilation/run cuda_check_error.cu - as the nema says - some functionality to catch errors on gpu cuda_interval_lib.h and cuda_interval_rounded_arythmetics - slightly modified Nvidia's library for interval calculations functions.cu - file with arythmetic functions to analyze/calculate on gpu
+"calc" and "full" - bash scripts to simplify compilation/run cuda_check_error.cu - as the name says - some functionality to catch errors on gpu cuda_interval_lib.h and cuda_interval_rounded_arythmetics - slightly modified Nvidia's library for interval calculations functions.cu - file with arythmetic functions to analyze/calculate on gpu